Puerto Rican Sofrito Recipe

 - Olive Oil: You don’t need a lot of oil, I use just one tablespoon of extra virgin olive oil to help it blend.
 You can also add a little water.

-- Optional Ingredients: In Puerto Rico, they always use culantro, an herb similar to cilantro but with long leaves.
+- Optional Ingredients: In Puerto Rico, they always use culantro, also know as recao, an herb similar to cilantro but with long leaves.

 How to Make Homemade Sofrito